Great Atlantic Resources (CVE:GR) Shares Down 17.6% – Here’s Why

 Great Atlantic Resources Corp.
-(CVE:GR – Get Free Report) shares traded down 17.6% during mid-day trading on Wednesday .
-The company traded as low as C$0.07 and last traded at C$0.07.
-327,302 shares changed hands during trading, an increase of 222% from the average session volume of 101,573 shares.
+(CVE:GR – Get Free Report)’s share price traded down 17.6% during trading on Thursday .
+The stock traded as low as C$0.07 and last traded at C$0.07.
+330,302 shares changed hands during mid-day trading, an increase of 225% from the average session volume of 101,587 shares.
 The stock had previously closed at C$0.09.

 Great Atlantic Resources Company Profile